 In general, the ESA 2010 transmission programme requires data starting in 1995 (years) and 1995Q1 (quarters) but some series start later.
 If backwards data exist, they may have been compiled according to earlier versions of ESA and can present conceptual breaks with those compiled under ESA2010.

-The usual length for the Croatian time series concerning national accounts span from 1995 (e.g. annual GDP) and from 2000 (e.g. quarterly and regional GDP).
-Current information on derogations may be found on the following link: Commission Implementing Decision of 26 June 2014 on granting derogations to Member States
+The usual length for the Croatian time series concerning national accounts span from 1995 e.g. annual and quarterly GDP and from 2000 regional GDP.

 3.9.
 Base period

-Croatia uses 2015 as reference year for the compilation of chain-linked volumes for annual national accounts and T-1 for quarterly national accounts.
-The quarterly data are available at current prices, constant prices of the previous year and constant prices of a reference year (i.e. 2015).
-Real growth rates are calculated by using basic chain-linked indices, where the referent year (i.e. 2015) is the base year.
+Croatia currently uses 2021 as reference year for the compilation of chain-linked volumes for annual and quarterly national accounts.
+The quarterly data are available at current prices, constant prices of the previous year and constant prices of a reference year (i.e. 2021).
+Real growth rates are calculated by using basic chain-linked indices, where the referent year (i.e. 2021) is the base year.
 Real growth rates are calculated from the original as well as seasonally adjusted data series.

 With the exception of some variables concerning population and labour that are usually expressed in number of persons, hours or jobs, the ESA 2010 system shows all flows and stocks in monetary terms: in euros or other national currency.
 Flows and stocks shall be measured according to their exchange value, i.e. the value at which flows and stocks are in fact, or could be, exchanged for cash.
 Market prices are, thus, the ESA's reference for valuation.